Information in additional observations of a non-parametric experiment that is not estimable: Proof of lower bound (Theorem )

 Fixing some priors \(\pi_{1}, \dotsc, \pi_{m}\) supported on the pairs of parameters \(\{\theta_{1,0}, \theta_{1,1}\}, \dotsc, \{\theta_{m,0}, \theta_{m,1}\}\) let \(r_{i}(n)\) denote the minimum Bayes risks of testing \(P_{i,\theta_{i,0}}^{\otimes n}\) against \(P_{i,\theta_{i,1}}^{\otimes n}\) with respect to \(\pi_{i}\).

 If \((N_{1}, \dotsc, N_{m})\) and \((N'_{1}, \dotsc, N'_{m})\) are distributed according to \(q\) and \(\mathrlap{q'}\phantom{q}\), respectively, it then holds for any \(l=1, \dotsc, m\) that

-\end{lemma} Due to its relative length the proof is found in Section~\ref{sec:proofs}.
-Conceptually it captures exactly what was illustrated in Figure~\ref{fig:lowerboundidea}, with each parameter \(r_{i}(N_{i})\) corresponding to the probability of making an incorrect decision about the underlying distribution within the cell \(X_{i}\) of a partition \(X_{1}, \dotsc, X_{m}\) of the sample space \(X\).
-If \(q'\) describes a distribution in some sense larger than the one described by \(q\) then \(N'_{i}\) will tend to be greater than \(N_{i}\) so that the risk \(r_{i}(N'_{i})\) will tend to be smaller.
+\end{lemma} Due to its relative length, the proof is found in Section~\ref{sec:proofs}.
+Conceptually, it captures exactly what was illustrated in Figure~\ref{fig:lowerboundidea}, with each parameter \(r_{i}(N_{i})\) corresponding to the probability of making an incorrect decision about the underlying distribution within the cell \(X_{i}\) of a partition \(\{X_{1}, \dotsc, X_{m}\}\) of the sample space \(X\).
+If \(q'\) describes a distribution that is in some sense larger than the one described by \(q\) then \(N'_{i}\) will tend to be greater than \(N_{i}\) and the risk \(r_{i}(N'_{i})\) will tend to be smaller.